 Staff: Friendly and chill.
 The place doesn’t feel like one of those soulless money-making operations, which is nice.

 Hints: Unlimited hints.
-Just wave at a security camera and one of the staff will enter to help you out.
+Just wave at a security camera or use the walkie-talkie, and one of the staff will enter to help you out.
 If you find this immersion-breaking, well — you can probably get by without hints anyway.

 Will your group be combined with strangers?
 No.

-Rooms tried: 7 out of 7 current rooms; 1 former room
+Rooms tried: 7 out of 7 current rooms; 3 former rooms

 Recommended team size: 2 to 4.
 A good escape room company for two-player teams.